aking618/minesweeper/README.md

   ## Description

   This project is a simple minesweeper game.
 Minesweeper is a board game in which the objective is to clear a rectangular board containing hidden "mines" (or bombs) and reveal all the cells that do not contain a mine.
-It is written in Javascript ulitlizing the React JS library.
+It is written in Javascript utilizing the React JS library.

   ## Table of Contents
   * [Installation](#installation)